BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/Beauti-Beast/supermax/supermax_trees/MCC_tree/README.md

+Overview:

-MCC_tree contains the file created by plugging tree into the TreeAnnotator at Mean Height.
+- MCC_tree contains the file created by plugging tree into the TreeAnnotator's Node Heights: Mean Height.

-The pictures generated are also shown.
+- The pictures generated are also shown.